SinaElahimanesh/Literature-Review-GPT-LectureNotes/literature-review.md

 # Literature Review on intersection of LLMs and Lecuture Notes

-This list contains a collection of papers investigating peer grading / peer assessment in educational settings.
+This list contains a collection of papers investigating lecture notes generation with the aid of LLMs.

 ## Table of Contents